 Admin Issues Giving You a Headache?
 Resolve Them With DoNotPay!

 Scheduling a DMV appointment, applying for clinical trials, requesting refunds from companies, and getting in touch with your loved ones in prison are all difficult and time-consuming tasks.
-You have to take many steps before you can get any of these over with, and that’s why our robot lawyer app is here to help.
+You have to take many steps before you can get any of these over with, and that’s why our AI Consumer Champion app is here to help.

 No matter if you need assistance with appealing parking tickets, signing up for free trials, canceling various subscription services, or maybe preparing for government tests, DoNotPay will provide you with easy solutions.

 Having Financial Struggles?
-Rely on the World’s First Robot Lawyer
+Rely on the World’s First AI Consumer Champion